 Regret Processing

 Regret is a normal part of life.
-People struggling with perfectionism and shame tend to overidentify with the "should haves" and "could haves" of their past (i.e. I should have done better on this thing).
+People struggling with perfectionism and shame tend to overidentify with the "should haves" and "could haves" of their past (i.e. I should have done this thing better).
 We'll work to better understand your regrets and explore the ways in which they impact your current and future outlook.

 Exploring your Values